How Opioid Use Impacts the Brain

 Finding Treatment for Opioid Addiction

 When people use opioids for the first time, they often plan to do so on occasion but have no idea how powerful the addiction can be.
 After they become an addict, they may turn to selling the drug to others so that they can fund their own habit, causing opioid addiction to spread at an incredible speed.
 Knowing the dangers of addiction and how it impacts the body and a person’s ability to make rational decisions will give us the tools to find a cure, but everyone must work together.

 Education and support are the keys that give us hope for a better future.
 Despite the damage addiction can cause, the mind is an amazing tool and can recover when you use the right strategy.
 With a combination of neurocognitive rehabilitation and cognitive behavior therapy, you can reverse addiction and reinforce positive habits.

 If you or a loved one are facing opioid use or opioid abuse and addiction, help is available.
-Contact an addiction professional today at St. Gregory Retreat Centers to find out how we can help.
+Contact an addiction professional today at St. Gregory Recovery Center to find out how we can help.